 2.)
 Ask nicely.
 Yes, you need to ask.
-The old, “But you’re my dad, you’re supposed to be paying for my wedding!” is not a realistic argument.
-If you want to get married that’s on you, not your parents.
-If they don’t have the money, or simply don’t want to give you the money (hey, they worked hard for it!) then accept it and move on.
+The old, “But you’re my dad.
+You’re supposed to be paying for my wedding!” is not a realistic argument.
+If you want to get married, that’s on you, not your parents.
+If they don’t have the money or don’t want to give you the money (hey, they worked hard for it!), then accept it and move on.
 That means no begging, no whining, and absolutely no guilt-tripping.
-If you do any of these things you are acting like a baby…and are certainly not mature enough to consider getting married.
+If you do any of these things, you are acting like a baby…and are certainly not mature enough to consider getting married.

 4.)
 Know the difference between what you need and what you want.
-Yes, this is your wedding, but having an ice sculpture in the likeness of your favorite cat is not going to determine your future happiness in your marriage, so don’t ask someone else to pay for it.
+Yes, this is your wedding, but having an ice sculpture in the likeness of your favorite cat will not determine your future happiness in your marriage, so don’t ask someone else to pay for it.

 5.)
 Know the rules.
 Yes, if your parents agree to pay for the open bar at the wedding, they can set a limit on it.
 That doesn’t mean you get to go crazy and rack up a $50,000 bar tab.
 Maybe it means they can pay for the bar for the first hour of the reception and then goes to a cash bar.
-If they agree to buy your wedding dress, they are allowed to say what they can contribute.
-If it’s out of their price range, you can make up the difference.
+They can say what they can contribute if they agree to buy your wedding dress.
+You can make up the difference if it’s out of their price range.

 Lily’s Bridal – Maryland’s premier Bridal Boutique – Bridal Gowns in sizes 4 to 30.
 Book your appointment today!